To enable you to develop advanced expertise in public policy and political analysis, as well as sophisticated research skills.

 Learning by means of small group sessions designed to assist you to analyse and evaluate ideas and information from guided reading and integrate what is valuable about these into your model of the world.
 Student presentations develop communications skills.
 Questions, discussion and debate hone logical skills and enable deeper insight into the subject matter.
 Group problem solving helps to develop collaborative skills

-Assessment by coursework and unseen written examinations, accompanied by personalised feedback designed to enable you to improve your performance over the course of the programme.
+Assessment by coursework and unseen written examinations, accompanied by personalized feedback designed to enable you to improve your performance over the course of the programme.

 Researching and writing a 20,000 word dissertation, which gives you the opportunity to investigate a topic of particular interest to you and develop your research skills